-- 1. Fulfill all coursework and degree requirements listed in the Graduation Degree Checklist - 2.
-Cumulative Grade Point Average (CGPA) of "C" or better - 3.
-Completion of Reading Proficiency requirement (Not applicable to Certificate Programs) - 4.
-File a completed Graduation Petition and Degree Checklist with the Office of Records and Admissions prior to the deadline - 5.
-Pay the \$25.00 non-refundable filing fee to the Cashier's Office - 6.
+- 1. Fulfill all coursework and degree requirements listed on the Graduation Degree Checklist - 2.
+Cumulative Grade Point Average of "C" or better - 3.
+Completion of Reading Proficiency requirement (Not applicable to Certificate Programs) - File a completed Graduation Petition and Degree Checklist with the Office of Records and Admissions by the deadline (See Academic Calendar) - 5.
+Pay the \$25.00 non-refundable filing fee to the Cashier's Office (\$35.00 for late graduation petition fee) - 6.
 Pay all outstanding and prior accounts in full to the College - 7.
-Return all checked-out materials to the library - 8.
-Complete the College's student graduate survey
+Return all checked-out materials to the library